christianhans/sn-sf-pro-text-font/README.md

-# Gruvbox Dark Theme for Standard Notes
+# SF Pro Text Font for Standard Notes

 macOS Catalina changes the way the San Francisco system font is rendered in Electron Apps.
 This extension restores the way the [Standard Notes](https://standardnotes.org) Desktop App looked like on macOS Mojave.
 It leverages the font "SF Pro Text" available for download on [Apple's Developer Website](https://developer.apple.com/fonts/).